rkitamu/atcoder-rkitamu/README.md

 ### 1. Launch in DevContainer

-Open this project in VS Code and run:
+1. Open this project in VS Code and run:

 ```bash
 Cmd+Shift+P → Dev Containers: Reopen in Container
 ```

-This will build a container with:

-* Go:latest
-* node.js
-* Python3
-* online-judge-tools
-* atcoder-cli
-* Pre-installed VS Code extensions for Go and testing
+2. Restart VS Code

+**Why**: The `acc` command will not be available in the terminal until VS Code is restarted after the container is built.

+3. Run the VS Code task `[setup] After container setup`

 ### 2. Login to the tools